The International Commission on Nobility and Royalty

 The word "royal" began in the 13th century and meant "on a grand scale."
 (Dictionary.com, 2011: http://dictionary.reference.com/browse/royal#wordorgtop) It is now generally used to describe monarchs of large territories and their close family members, but in the past, it always revolved around "the office, state or right of a king," which is sovereignty.
 (A Compendious Dictionary of the English Language, "Royalty" & "Royalties," 1806) ". . .
 The nation has plainly and simply invested him with [all the glory of] sovereignty . . . invested with all the prerogatives. . . .
 These are called regal prerogatives, or the prerogatives of majesty."
 (Emerich de Vattel, The Law of Nations, Book 1, chapter 4, no. 45) Thus, a king or sovereign prince has ". . . in his own person all the rights to sovereignty and royalty. . . ."
 (William Rae Wilson, Esq., Travels in Norway, Sweden, Denmark, Hanover, Germany, Netherlands, &c., Constitution of the Kingdom of Denmark (1826 time frame), appendix no. 16, article 6, 1826, p.
 72) No one else in the kingdom has all these rights in their fullness other than the king or ruling prince.
 Royalty belongs only to monarchs and close family members -- not to distant relatives or offshoot lines, who are not dynasts and have no succession rights as collaterals.

-It is important to understand that in a republic or other forms of non-royal government, you can have sovereignty, but not royalty.
 Sovereignty is the highest and most importance secular right on earth.
 It is above all others things including all royal dynastic rights.
 The subordination and dependence of royalty on the possession of sovereignty is of great importance to discern what is fake from what is true and authentic.
 All royal rights come from and grows out of the rights, entitlements and privileges of sovereignty.
-A king or sovereign prince is royal only because he holds these sovereign rights.
+A king or sovereign prince is royal only because he holds these right as an individual.